jokva/talks/rediscovering-fire/source/allocation.rst

 impossible to use this function in *any* other context than reading single traces, without taxing the allocator heavily, or copying all the data twice.

-While sometimes *convenient* to not worry about size, and just get nicely laid out memory back, remember that the consumers are *other library writers*, and it's safe to assume they can figure out much is needed - in fact, they often *want* to lay out memory in a certain way, or merge several C operations into a single, larger user-facing function.
+While it's *convenient* to never worry about array sizes and pre-allocation, and simply receive nicely organised memory, remember that the consumers are *other library writers*.
+It is safe to assume they can pre-allocate and manage memory needed - in fact, they often *want* to lay out memory in a certain way, or merge several C operations into a single, larger user-facing function.

 Thou shalt not assume how memory is managed
 -------------------------------------------
-The previous bit touches is the first rediscovery made in segyio, a detail I have sinced noticed is prevalent in a lot of the older libraries - almost all functions take their memory buffer as an argument, and few functions (visibly) allocates.
+The previous paragraph touches on the first rediscovery made in segyio, a detail I have sinced noticed is prevalent in a lot of the older libraries - almost all functions take their memory buffer as an argument, and few functions (visibly) allocates.
 Some examples from the C standard library:

 .. code-block:: c